 Powder vs gel nails.
 I’m asked which is better constantly.
-Here’s the thing, I was cursed with very weak nails.
+Here’s the thing, I have been cursed with very weak nails.
 It doesn’t matter how much nail hardener I put on them, a regular manicure is going to last me two days tops.
-That’s why my secret weapon for years has been baby pink nail polish colors.
+That’s why my secret weapon for years has been baby pink nail (think Essie Mademoiselle) polish colors.
 If they chip it’s not that noticeable.
 In the 90’s I tried acrylic nails because they were all the trend then and quickly learned I am allergic to acrylic.
 Very allergic.
 I will spare you the disgusting details, but that was the end of my acrylic nail phase.

 Powder vs Gel Nails